invertase/react-native-firebase-docs/docs/getting-started.md

 ## Why

-Although the some features from the [Firebase Web SDK](https://www.npmjs.com/package/firebase) will generally work with React Native, it is mainly built for the web and as such has a limited compatible feature set.
+Although some features from the [Firebase Web SDK](https://www.npmjs.com/package/firebase) will generally work with React Native, it is mainly built for the web and as such has a limited compatible feature set.

 In contrast we use the Firebase Native SDKs - this allows us to provide APIs to a vast majority of Firebase products and services.